ibm-cloud-docs/assistant/logs.md

 ![Entities drop-down menu](images/entities_filter.png)

 Messages may take some time to update.
-Allow at least 30 minutes after a user's interaction with your application before attempting to filter for that content.
+Allow at least 30 minutes after a user's interaction with your assistant before attempting to filter for that content.

-## Viewing an individual message
+## Viewing individual messages
 {: #logs-see-message}

-You can expand each message entry to see what the user said in the whole conversation, and how your application answered.
-To do this, select **Open conversation**.
-You are automatically taken to the message you selected within that conversation.
+For any user input entry, click **Open conversation** to see the user input and the response made to it by the assistant within the context of the full conversation.

 The time shown at the top of each conversation is localized to reflect the time zone of your browser.
 This may differ from the timestamp shown if you review the same conversation log via an API call; API log calls are always shown in UTC.